Are you an educator in our community who has an idea and is ready to make a difference? Grant applications being accepted until April 17, 2022.

 The McCall – Donnelly Education Foundation is now accepting applications for projects that fall within any of the following categories.
 Projects must clearly meet the intent of one of the following categories to be considered:

-- New and innovative programs that drive academic success
+- New and innovative programs that drive academic success in STEM education

 - Innovative programs that promote art, music, and creative thinking